Shubham996633/JoTranslator/README.md

 # JoTranslator
-### JoTranslator is Language Translator Based on HTML, CSS and JavaScript with Multi-Device Support
+### JoTranslator is Language Translator Based on HTML, CSS and JavaScript with Multi-Device Support (Min-Width: 636px)

 ## --> OverView